-I first began my chiropractic journey when I joined the military service in South Korea.
+I first began my chiropractic journey when I joined military service in South Korea.
 My time serving in the air force was an invaluable and life changing experience for me where I found inspiration to dedicate myself into a career where I could aid others.

-Following the completion of my army service I had the opportunity to travel to the UK.
+Following the completion of my service I had the opportunity to travel to the UK.
 Whilst travelling, I was recommended by a relative to seek treatment at the AECC clinic for a bad shoulder I was suffering with.
 My treatment and first hand encounter of chiropractic at the AECC clinic was an eye opening experience.

 After my successful treatment I returned back to Korea but chiropractic had already by then left a strong impression within me, which I could never forget.

 After much discussion and consideration I decided to quit my course in electronic engineering and took a leap across the world, returning to the UK in hopes of becoming a chiropractor.